Main Line Health Imaging has consistently been at the forefront of

 detection and diagnosis of disease and other ailments faster, more

-accurate and more reliable than ever before—and that allows us to help
+accurate and more reliable than ever before which allows us to help more

 24/7 Web Access to Patient Images and Information

-Line Health Imaging utilizes the Picture Archival and Communications
+Main Line Health Imaging utilizes the Picture Archival and

-With PACS, radiologists and physicians can simultaneously access images
+technology network.
+With PACS, radiologists and physicians can

-at any time, from any location, through their computers.
+simultaneously access images at any time, from any location, through

 PACS allows physicians immediate, convenient 24-hour access to patient